 When clinical studies are approached as a partnership, physicians, support staff, and patients engage in active, ongoing, and respectful dialog.
 This dialog is critical to the success of clinical trials.
 When patients are better informed, they can feel more confident in making medical decisions for themselves, in consultation with their doctor.
 When patients feel empowered to participate in clinical studies, recruitment moves faster, adherence is increased, and patients do better.

 While the interaction between patients and their providers in the office is critical to this mutual respect, recorded video offers a medium that can help augment that relationship, providing patients with a better understanding the study, a connection to other patients, and a library of content to help them live well while participating in the trial.

-Previously the domain of AV specialists, video is now easier to create, publish, search, share, and secure than ever before, allowing research teams to employ this high-touch medium to better inform, engage, and reassure their patients.
+Previously the domain of AV specialists, videos are now easier to create, publish, search, share, and secure than ever before, enabling research teams to employ this high-touch medium with ease and to better inform, engage, and reassure their patients.